Bench press 3x5 @ 100kg Squat 5x5 @ 120kg felt heavy

 Yes.
 Fi7Note lets you type workouts as natural gym notes, then shows recognized workout data so you can review and correct it before saving.

-No. Fi7Note is built for realistic workout notes, shorthand, mixed entries, and different ways of writing sets, reps, weight, cardio, and comments.
+No. Fi7Note is built for realistic workout notes, shorthand, mixed entries, and different ways of writing sets, reps, weight, cardio, intervals, and comments.
+Clear exercise context helps: "Bench press 3x5 @ 100kg", "Pull-Ups 10,8,6", "Run 5km 27:30", and "Row 6x250m 60s rest" are better public examples than bare number lists without an exercise.

 You can review the recognized data before saving.
 Fi7Note lets you correct highlights, add missing parts, remove wrong highlights, and adjust detected ranges when needed.